MattCotton20/Battleships/README.md

 # Battleships

-A terminal-based version of the boardgame Battleships, along with simulations of various playstyles - including the optimum "probabilistic guessing" strategy.
+A Python-based version of the boardgame Battleships, along with simulations of various playstyles - including the optimum "probabilistic guessing" strategy.

 Written in Python to teach myself the syntax whilst first learning the language.